TRAVEL TIPS FOR YOUR 1 DAY IN ABU DHABI ITINERARY

-- 1.1 Travel Tips for One Day in Abu Dhabi
+- 4 Solo Female Travel in Abu Dhabi

-- 1.2 How to Spend 1 Day in Abu Dhabi
+- 7 How to Get to Abu Dhabi

 Abu Dhabi, the capital of the United Arab Emirates, is a great place to visit.
 Whether you get there as a day trip from Dubai or have a layover in Abu Dhabi, here are the best things to do in one day in Abu Dhabi.